JasonHan666/ROS-wheeled-robot-master/kinetic/README.md

 When the map in Rviz becomes satisfactory, run the following:

 	rosrun map_server map_saver
 Map files (map.pgm and map.yaml will be stored).
 The map files are crucial in future navigation tasks.
-Maps are then stored under four_wheel_urdf/maps, be sure you have the correct path in launch files.
+Maps are then stored under four_wheel_urdf/maps, be sure you have the correct path in launch files. `Currently two maps for two different world are vailable.(wallroom2 and map5; wallroom4 and map10)`
 ## How to navigate in Rviz (Finished)
 This function is implemented following the guide from GU YUE JU.
 Before we start, the navigation toolbox should be installed.